awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-cloudwatchloggrouplogdestination.md

 # AWS::Lex::Bot CloudWatchLogGroupLogDestination<a name="aws-properties-lex-bot-cloudwatchloggrouplogdestination"></a>

-Specifies the Amazon CloudWatch Logs log group where text and metadata logs are delivered\.
+The Amazon CloudWatch Logs log group where the text and metadata logs are delivered\.
 The log group must exist before you enable logging\.

 ## Syntax<a name="aws-properties-lex-bot-cloudwatchloggrouplogdestination-syntax"></a>